IRS Forms

 You file Form 1041‑N by the 15th day of the fourth month after year end.
 A calendar‑year trust files by April 15.
 If that date lands on a weekend or holiday, file on the next business day.

 Need more time to file?
-Submit Form 7004 by the original due date.
-For 1041‑N, the automatic extension is generally 6 months when requested on time.
+Submit Form 7004 by the original due date, and confirm the length of the extension against the current 1041‑N instructions.
 Remember, an extension to file is not an extension to pay, so settle any expected tax by the original deadline to avoid interest and penalties.

 Where To Get the Right PDFs, Right Now